The 30/70 split

 One reviewer wrote: "Daily pause will delay to trigger in volatile market movement."

-2. Repeat purchase after failure (7%)
+2. Repeat purchase after failure (7% of negative reviews)

 3. Rule change frustration leading to churn

 This is a psychological threshold problem.
 A trader in a calm state can process rule changes and adapt.
 A trader already tilting cannot.
 The rule change is the last straw, not the cause.
+Reviews in this bucket can read operational on the surface, which is why the borderline rule in the methodology below matters.

 What behavioural churn costs